unifiedjs/unified/readme.md

 #### `processor.Parser`

-A constructor handling the parsing of text to a syntax tree.
+Constructor handling the parsing of text to a syntax tree.
 It’s instantiated by the [**parse**][parse] phase in the process with a [**VFile**][file], `settings`, and the processor.